 The next step in source water protection planning is to prepare or update a Source Water Protection Plan (SWPP) plan.
-These updates will take place during 2010 and 2011 under the Source Water Technical Help project.
 The SWPP plan incorporates this source water delineation and assessment report and the following additional sections:

 Contingency Planning

 A contingency plan documents the system's planned response to interruption of the source water.